Encrypt your sensitive file and folder in macOS easily – quick steps to be encrypted

 - In my case, I have created a text file named “information” on the desktop and put some information in it.
 It should look like this /Users/macbook/Desktop/information.rtf

-- Add [-out /Users/macbook/Desktop/encrypted.txt ] in this; I declared the location where it should be saved, the name of the file and what the format of the file will be.
+- Add [-out /Users/macbook/Desktop/encrypted.txt ] in this; I declared the location where it should be saved, the name of the file, and the image format of the file will be.
 Hit

 Enter